KinuthiaN/Akan-Names/README.md

 HTML,CSS and Javascript are the technologies used.

 #### Contact Information
-You can reach me through my github @KinuthiaN
+You can reach me through my github @KinuthiaN.